EtienneAb3d/WhisperHallu/README.md

 - try to transcribe.
 If markers are present in output, transcription is OK.
 - if not, try to invert markers.
 If markers are present in output, transcription is OK.
 - if not, try without markers.

+# Processing options and parameters
+- use Whisper V1, V2 or V3 (V2 by default, because V3 seems bad with music).
+- beam_size (2 by default), patience, temperature.
+- process only a subpart of the input file (needs a post-processing of timestamp values).
+- various time stretching methods tested (see in-code comments.
+Needs a post-processing of timestamp values.
+It was an interesting suggested idea, but no real gain obtained on my side).
+- vocals remix
+- multiple final transcription (get multiple results, knowing Whisper is not stable from one run to an other, without doing pre-processing several times)

 # Complement